WePay Terms of Service – United Kingdom

 1. Merchant Relationship with WePay

 WePay provides the Service to Merchants to facilitate receipt by Merchants of payments by card through the “Card Networks” (defined following) from persons who pay them (“Purchasers”).
-“Card Networks” means, collectively, Visa Europe Ltd. (“Visa”), Mastercard Europe S.A. (“MasterCard”), Discover, American Express or other payment card networks, associations, or companies.
+“Card Networks” means, collectively, Visa Europe Ltd. (“Visa”), Mastercard Europe S.A. (“MasterCard”), Discover or other payment card networks, associations, or companies.
 WePay is not a party to transactions between Merchants and Purchasers and shall not be responsible for any liabilities arising thereunder.

 Merchants must register with WePay directly or through the Platform.
 To register, a Merchant provides information, including an email address and a self-selected password, in order to create an account (“Account”).
 You may also be issued access keys that may be used to authorise certain transactions.
 This Account enables you to review card transactions that are in process of settling from a Card Network and us to your linked bank account.
 You are responsible for maintaining the secrecy and security of your Account access credentials and for any use of or action taken under them.

 WePay or the Platform asks Merchants for additional information to identify each person that opens an Account, such as business name, street address, telephone number, business identification number, business website URL, description of business, description of goods sold and services provided, date of birth and beneficial ownership information (where applicable).
 You agree to update this information in order to keep it current and complete, and you agree that, on the basis of such updated information, WePay may modify the terms of this Agreement or terminate it with immediate effect.
-You agree to provide supplemental documentation upon request (including but not limited to: certificate of incorporation, passports, driver's license or a business license).
-You agree that the identity information provided is complete and accurate to the best of your knowledge and authorise the Platform and WePay, directly or through third parties, to make inquiries or verify that this information is accurate (for example, through social media or third party databases).
+You agree to provide supplemental documentation upon request (including but not limited to: certificate of incorporation, passports, driver's license or a business license and financial statements).
+You agree that the information provided is complete and accurate to the best of your knowledge and authorise the Platform and WePay, directly or through third parties, to make inquiries or verify that this information is accurate (for example, through social media or third party databases).